 Making meningitis a health priority

 Meningitis remains a universal public health challenge in countries around the world.
 In 2016, the team at Meningitis Research Foundation (MRF) reviewed the latest data and global health policies available for meningitis.
-We discovered that, unlike other diseases, such as polio and malaria, there was no coordinated effort to defeat meningitis and associated sepsis (which can be caused by the same bacteria).
+We discovered that, unlike other diseases, such as polio and malaria, there was no global plan to defeat meningitis and associated sepsis (which can be caused by the same bacteria).
 Despite some great successes, such as the introduction of meningitis vaccines in some parts of the world, meningitis was missing from critical global health strategies and not prioritised appropriately.

-With meningitis claiming so many lives, particularly in children, MRF knew things had to change.
+With meningitis claiming so many lives, particularly in children, things had to change.
 World Health Organization estimates from 2015 showed that meningitis and neonatal sepsis together killed more children than malaria, measles and TB combined.

 Other vaccine-preventable diseases (such as measles and tetanus) saw global rates drop by 70-90%, but meningitis is drastically behind, dropping just 53% between 1990 and 2017.